JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 To start with, for a free will decision to be made, events cannot be predetermined.
 The Urantia Book cites a number of conditions that introduce varying degrees of unpredictability into whatever will be.
 And now modern physics has supplied clear-cut empirical evidence that we do not live in a clockwork universe but one in which probability, that is uncertainty, is the norm.

-Besides the clockwork universe concept, now thoroughly discredited, there is another kind of "certainty complex" that can run our lives and take away from our making of free will decisions.
+Besides the clockwork universe concept, now thoroughly discredited, there is another kind of “certainty complex” that can run our lives and take away from our making of free will decisions.
 This was illustrated for me by a friend who had the task of training air traffic controllers in an Islamic country.

 He was trying, but failing, to introduce a panic stations frame of mind into his trainees if two incoming commercial airliners, laden with passengers, were inadvertently put upon a collision course.
 Then one day it happened, everyone went about their duties quietly and efficiently with no signs of panic or unusual hurry.
 The collision was avoided, though it may not have been so if it had not been noticed until about 30 seconds later.

 Discussing this situation with his trainees he discovered that its foundation was a deep trust in whatever happens does so because it is the will of Allah.
 Hence if Allah willed the crash, they could not prevent it, and if Allah did not will a crash, it would not happen.

-For me, Jesus' complete trust in God, as illustrated by his statement to the Indian boy, "Ganid, I have absolute confidence in my heavenly Father's overcare; I am consecrated to doing the will of my Father in heaven.
-I do not believe that real harm can befall me...," was of a totally different order of certainty.
+For me, Jesus' complete trust in God, as illustrated by his statement to the Indian boy, “Ganid, I have absolute confidence in my heavenly Father's overcare; I am consecrated to doing the will of my Father in heaven.
+I do not believe that real harm can befall me...,” was of a totally different order of certainty.
 Jesus had faith in God's overcare but not on the basis of whether whatever happens is predetermined by God's will.
 On the contrary, The Urantia Papers are quite adamant that it is our free will decisions that are essential for the spiritualization of our being.

 Given a celestial revelation, at our present state of evolutionary advancement it is inevitable that a high proportion of Urantian mortals will turn it into a set of hard and fast rules and regulations to obey.
 By doing so, the book tells us we become obedient servants, and not freewill sons of God.